 Pirates of the Caribbean (Turtle Hurtle) – The player must cross a bridge made up of several platforms floating in the sea.
 The platforms are slippery and, to make matters worse, a pirate goes after him to take him down.

-Knock Knock - Four walls are arranged in parallel, each with four doors, two of wood and two of styrofoam.
-The participant must go through the four walls without crashing through the wooden doors, while people dressed as monsters try to prevent him from moving forward. and one of the Styrofoam doors has a net for the participant to curl up
+Knock Knock – Four walls are arranged in parallel, each with four doors, two made of wood and two made of styrofoam.
+The participant must cross the four walls without bumping into the wooden doors, while people dressed as monsters try to stop him from moving forward. and one of the styrofoam doors has a net for the participant to curl up

-Horse Proof (Dino Ride) - The participant must jump on a mobile mechanical bull disguised as a horse, and remain on it all the way until reaching a bell and ringing it.
+Horse Ride (Dino Ride) – The participant must jump on a moving mechanical bull disguised as a horse, and stay on it all the way until reaching a bell and ringing it.

-Roll the Roll (High Rollers) - To win, the player must pass over seven giant reels without falling into the pool below them.
+Rolls the Roll (High Rollers) – To win, the player must pass over seven giant reels without falling into the pool beneath them.

-Roulette (Roulette) - Three players, dressed as clowns, are on top of a roulette wheel, with a podium in the middle, all separated in a specific place. they take off their clowns' clothes and then they have to wear the same clothes and get on the podium. whoever does this function wins first, has the stages, male and female.
+Roulette (Roulette) – Three players, dressed as clowns, are on top of a roulette wheel, with a podium in the middle, all separated in a certain place. they take off their clown robes and then they have to wear the same outfit and get on the podium.
+Whoever does this function first wins, has the stages, male and female.

-Lagoa Surfing (Wipe Out) - The player climbs on a spinning surfboard and must jump the dolphins and platforms in his path, without falling.
+Lagoon Surf (Wipe Out) – The player climbs onto a spinning surfboard and must jump the dolphins and platforms in their path without falling.

-Tapa na Aranha (Velcro Fly) - The player holds on to a rope and throws himself against a velcro with a patterned spider web and has to stick to the velcro without falling.
+Slap the Spider (Velcro Fly) – The player holds on to a rope and launches himself against a velcro with a spider web emblazoned on it and has to stick to the velcro without falling.

-Teleferro (Up The Creek) - The player enters a wooden cable car and drags a rope to the left, underneath there is a mire and a platform. the participant must fall on that platform without falling into the mud.
+Cable Car (Up The Creek) – The player enters a wooden cable car and drags it with a rope to the left, underneath there is a quagmire and a platform. the participant must land on top of this platform without falling into the mud.

-Although many challenges from the Faustão Olympics and other scavenger hunt programs are based on the games at Takeshi's Castle, the English names are not equivalent to Japanese names.
-That's because the Japanese TV show follows a script, so the challenges have names related to the castles and scenery of the game.
+Although many challenges from Faustão's Olympics and other scavenger hunt programs are based on the Takeshi's Castle games, the English names do not equate to the japanese names.
+That's because the Japanese TV show follows a script, so the challenges are named after the game's castles and settings.

-Border wall [国境の壁] - Cross a 2 meter high wall within the time limit.
-There is a fall on both sides of the wall.
+border wall [国境の壁] – Walk through a 2 meter high wall or more within the time limit.
+There is a drop on both sides of the wall.

-See a list of Takeshi games and challenges named after him in Japanese:
+Here's a list of Takeshi's games and challenges with his name in Japanese: